 There are even exotic gears that have non-circular perimeters, such as oval or elliptical.
 You could make a model with an even number of these in a loop, and the gears in the model would turn smoothly.

 Question 2.
-Find a way to make a model of three real gears interlocked (each one meshing with both of the others) so that they all can freely turn.
+Find a way to make a model of an odd number real gears interlocked in a series loop (each one meshing with the two adjacent gears) so that they all can freely turn.
 That's an easy one.
-Now try to make the gears turn on their own axles.
+Now try to make the gears turn on their own fixed axles.

 Return to Whoops!